dandxy89/lp_parser_rs/README.md

 ## Features

 - `serde`: Adds `Serde` annotations to each of the model Structs and Enums.

-## TODOs List

-- Extensions:
-  - Compares two LP files
+- `diff`: Adds capability to diff two Structs

 ## Acknowledgements